MyPortugalHoliday.com

 The Monte Palace Tropical Gardens, with its many water features, statues, and exotic plants

-Funchal is the largest city of Madeira, and offers a delightful historic centre, a pretty harbourfront and a vast selection of restaurants, bars and shops.
-The city is surrounded by hills and forms a natural amphitheatre, with every district leading down to the waterfront and the historic centre.
+Funchal is the largest city in Madeira and offers a delightful historic centre, a pretty harbourfront, and a vast selection of restaurants, bars, and shops.
+The city is surrounded by steep hills, forming a natural amphitheatre where every district leads down towards the waterfront and the old town.
+This layout gives Funchal a wonderful sense of orientation: wherever you are, the sea is always downhill.

-There is a lot to see in Funchal, and a visit could include the Se cathedral, the São Tiago fort, the Praça do Município plaza and the Convento de Santa Clara.
-For museums, there is the Museu da Quinta das Cruzes, the Casa Museu Frederico de Freitas and the CR7 Museu, dedicated to Madeira’s most famous sportsman, Cristiano Ronaldo.
+There is a great deal to see in Funchal, and a visit could include the Sé Cathedral, the Forte de São Tiago, the handsome Praça do Município, and the peaceful Convento de Santa Clara.
+For museums, highlights include the Museu da Quinta das Cruzes, the Casa Museu Frederico de Freitas, and the CR7 Museu, dedicated to Madeira's most famous sportsman, Cristiano Ronaldo.
+I found the Museu da Quinta das Cruzes particularly worthwhile for its collection of decorative arts and its tranquil gardens, though the CR7 museum draws far larger crowds.

 funchal Fortaleza de São João Baptista